Nine of the Best Props to Add Impact to Your Presentation

 4. Movement and Interaction

-Using a prop that moves or interacts with the audience gets people to move their eyes, heads, or bodies consciously towards a focal point.
-It also focuses their attention to where you want them to look.
+Using a prop that moves or interacts with the audience gets people to move their eyes, heads, or bodies consciously toward a focal point.
+It also focuses their attention on where you want them to look.

 5. Smells